alexparkinson1/CV/README.md

 #### Design

-Art and Design has always been an intrest of mine since childhood and in the world of web development I think I use this skill well in webpage layouts and logos.
+Art and Design has always been an interest of mine since childhood and in the world of web development I think I use this skill well in webpage layouts and logos.

 ##### FeastBeast Layout -
 https://camo.githubusercontent.com/8469390e0dcf651d510ebe3b01edb95c4bdbc676/687474703a2f2f7331352e706f7374696d672e6f72672f796e676271346e697a2f53637265656e5f53686f745f323031355f30345f32305f61745f32305f35345f30392e706e67